Road trips are an awesome way to extend the traveling fun.

-Driving alone can be really fun but if you are heading far, you might consider finding a friend to go along with you.
+A road trip is just better with a partner.
+Driving alone can be really fun for the first four hours.
+But, if you are heading far, you might consider finding a friend to go along with you.
 It will make the long drives a little easier since you can switch off, plus you’ll have someone to talk to.

 What’s a road trip without music?

 You’re bound to be driving through some long stretches of corn fields and having some upbeat music will really help keep you energized.

 Spotify has a ton of playlists that are perfect for road trips.
 And, if you’re a paid user, you can download those playlists to listen to offline – a game changer when you’re crossing the rural country and don’t have cell service.

 Plus, you can pretend like you are in a movie montage and sing while the wind blows through your hair.
 Who doesn’t love a good move montage fantasy?

 I like to keep it healthy but there are times to eat junk food and I believe road trips are among them.